stilianstefanov/Store-Management-System/README.md

 ### Frontend

 The interface is crafted with React, providing a responsive and intuitive experience that simplifies supermarket management.
+Leveraging React's component-based architecture ensures maintainability and scalability, while modern design principles and efficient state management enhance the user experience.

 ## Technologies Used